freenas/freenas-docs/userguide/snippets/xseries.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Several methods are available to determine the IP address currently
-assigned to the X series Out-of-Band management interface.
+assigned to the X-Series Out-of-Band management interface.

 Preset